OlafTyc/QC-NGS/README.md

   - Duplicate sequences: This counts the degree of duplication for every sequence in a library and creates a plot showing the relative number of sequences with different degrees of duplication.
 If you encounter high duplication reads and did not execute a targeted study like amplicon sequencing, your data might be affected by a PCR bias.
   - Overrepresented sequences: This plots the total proportion of sequences which make up more than 0.1% of the total.
   - Adapter content: The plot shows a cumulative percentage count of the proportion of your library which has seen each of the adapter sequences at each position.

+## How to proceed if quality should be improved?

+##### Demultiplexing
+Samples can be multiplexed to run in a single high-throughput sequencing instrument.
+To accomplish this, individual "barcode" sequences are added to each sample so they can be distinguished and sorted during data analysis.
+Pooling samples exponentially increases the number of samples analyzed in a single run, without drastically increasing cost or time.
+Usually, your sequencing agency will provide you with the demultiplexed data.
+If not, you can demultiplex the reads using [FASTX](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastx_barcode_splitter_usage), [IDEMP](https://github.com/yhwu/idemp) or any other tool that you prefer

+##### Quality trimming
+Low-quality base calls are trimmed off from the 3' end of the reads.
+This efficiently removes poor quality portions of the reads.
+You can use [cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html#quality-trimming), TrimGalore! or [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)

+##### Adapter trimming
+To execute a sequencing run, adapters are ligated to your DNA-fragments.
+Most of the times, your sequencing agency removes those sequences by default.
+If not, you can performing adapter trimming with tools like [cutadapt](http://cutadapt.readthedocs.io/en/stable/index.html), [FASTX](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastx_clipper_usage) or [TrimGalore!](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md)

+##### Length trimming
+For some applications it is required to trim all reads to the same length.
+This can be done using [FASTX](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastx_trimmer_usage).

+##### Length filtering
+Quality and/or adapter trimming may result in very short sequences (sometimes as short as 0 bp).
+You can filter trimmed reads based on their sequence length.
+This is to reduce the size of the output file and to avoid crashes of alignment programs which require sequences with a certain minimum length.
+You can use [cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html#filtering-reads) or TrimGalore!.

+##### Quality filtering
+You can filter reads based on overall read-quality.
+You can use [FASTX](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastq_quality_filter_usage).

+##### More programs

+- seqtk
+- fastp
+- Trimmomatic